How to Type Spanish Accents on Every Device

 Most of us don’t leave home without our phones.
 And if you’re a Spanish language learner, you know that your phone is a valuable resource.
-It’s a great spot for vocabulary building with translation apps, squeezing in some listening practice by watching movies or to power up writing practice with chat and text conversations.
+It’s great for vocabulary building with translation apps and powering up writing practice with chat and text conversations.

 For Android Devices

 If you’re an Android user it’s just as easy to pull up a Spanish keyboard on your phone.

 1. Go to Settings > Languages.

 2. Depending on your device, you may need to disable the “use system languages” switch.